Hera94/Market-Basket-Analysis-Instacart/README.md

 # Market-Basket-Analysis-Instacart
 This project implements a dashboard using R Shiny Dashboard Library.
 The dasboard represents a market basket analysis of Instacart.
-It allows the user to specify where the data is found that will be used to produce Descriptive and Prescriptive Data Analytics.
+It allows the user to specify the data source that will be used to produce Descriptive and Prescriptive Data Analytics.
 The prescriptive data analytics implements an Apriori Algorithm with the flexibility of changing the algorithm parameters through the dashboard.

 ### Getting Started